-- Any parent, volunteer, or visitor who is disruptive, threatening or abusive will be asked to relocate to a location in the facility where children are not present and where the matter can be discussed and resolved in a professional manner. - If the person refuses to relocate or continues to act in an inappropriate manner, the person will be asked to leave the premises.
+• Any parent volunteer, or visitor who is disruptive, threatening or abusive will be asked to relocate to a location in the facility where children are not present and where the matter can be discussed and resolved in a professional manner.

+- Limit their time for up to 1.5 hrs. a week in the child's classroom. (excludes special activities or events) - Parent volunteers will assist the teachers in the classroom.
+From reading stories and engaging with all the children present in the class to cutting and getting materials prepared for the classroom - All parents volunteer looking to spend longer periods of time in the classroom must complete the Volunteer Guidance Packet.
+For further information, please refer to the front office. - If the person refuses to relocate or continues to act in an inappropriate manner, the person will be asked to leave the premises.
 If the person refuses to leave, staff will notify appropriate law enforcement personnel.
 Should the person subsequently return to the property and again act in a manner that is disruptive, threatening or abusive, or if the initial incident is so extreme that the teachers are concerned about the person returning to the facility, the person will be informed in writing that he/she may be prohibited from returning to the center. - Any person who believes that he/she was wrongfully asked to not return to the property must first leave as requested, but may subsequently appeal the decision in writing to the center's director. - A final decision will be made and the person will be notified in writing if they may return to the property and under what conditions, if any. - Notwithstanding the above, center personnel shall always have the authority to notify appropriate law enforcement should any person or property violate criminal statutes. - Only individuals with legal authority to do so shall be allowed to question a child on the property without the consent of the child's parents or legal guardian.